 The Boston Lisp Meeting Returns

-will visit us and give a talk on
+will give a talk on

-The evening begins with two 5-minute "lightning talks", continues with a main speaker for an hour or so, and finishes with food (see below).
+Typically evenings begin with two 5-minute "lightning talks", continues with a main speaker for an hour or so, and finishes with food (see below).

 We encourage both veterans and newbies to come and meet, maybe becoming collaborators, mentors, or disciples on some Lisp project.
 Hobbyists, academics, and professionals are invited to socialize and chill out with a generally friendly group.
 There is no cost to attend.